May

 Pruning

-• Cut the brown sprays that have finished flowering from the lilac.
+• Cut the brown sprays that have finished flowering from lilac.
 This will ensure it flowers even better next year.

 • You can prune early-flowering shrubs which have finished flowering now.
 On varieties like Forsythia, Ribes and Spiraea cut off a few of the oldest branches every year.
 This constantly rejuvenates the bushes and means that they continue to bloom magnificently every year.